Yamunotri Trek- Everything You Need to Know

 Safety Guidelines and Health Advisory for Trekkers

-• Start early morning and leave for your hotel before it gets dark.
+• Start early in the morning and leave for your hotel before it gets dark.

-• Those who are sensitive to high altitudes shall plan a day or two for acclimatization.
+• Those who are sensitive to high altitudes will plan a day or two for acclimatization.

-• There are very less ATMs present in the region hence you should carry enough cash with you.
+• There are very few ATMs present in the region; hence, you should carry enough cash with you.

 • Try maintaining the cleanliness and sacredness of the Himalayas.